lmansuri2/Jemify/README.md

 ## How to Run the Code Locally
 1. Clone this repository: `git clone https://github.com/lmansuri2/Jemify.git`
-2. Ensure you have Python and the necessary dependencies installed: `pip install Pillow`
+2. Ensure you have Python and the necessary dependencies installed: `pip install pillow`
 3. Launch the primary interface script: `python login.py` (or your entry point file name)